 We talk a lot about the benefits of a Roth IRA.
-Every once in a while, though, we get some variation of this question: could Congress make the Roth taxable?
+But when talking about risks, one variation of this question often comes up: could Congress make the Roth taxable?

-Believe it or not – despite the fantastic features that a Roth IRA offers – some folks don’t think it’s a good idea to open one.
-Why?
-They think that Congress may someday repeal the Roth.
-And, if that does come to pass, anyone who has a Roth IRA will have to pay taxes on their assets when they withdraw them.
+Despite the significant benefits that a Roth IRA offers, some people think it’s a good idea to open one because they think Congress may change the tax status of Roth IRA accounts.
+If that does come to pass, anyone who has a Roth IRA will have to pay taxes on their assets when they withdraw them.

 The first is that repealing the Roth IRA wouldn’t be a good political move.
 The largest voter body in the U.S. is over age 60.
 That also happens to be the same group who would bear the brunt of the tax impact of a Roth repeal.
 Most financial experts predict that older voters would push out any politician who endorsed this.